 - Ask the butcher for a nice piece of veal shank and ask they cut it into 3-4 pieces.
 (You can use either fore or hind shank for the broth.)
 Use 1-2 pieces of shank per one 5-6 quart pot.
 (Freeze the remaining shank for another batch of broth.)
 Add celery, carrots, and onion to the pot with shank and fill the rest with water.
 (You can use a slow cooker if you wish.)
 Bring ingredients to a boil, then remove foam that forms on top.

 - Bring temperature down to lowest and cook several hours (at least 3, but you can go as long as 12*).
 Fifteen minutes before you turn the stove off add a few handfuls of fresh parsley.

 - Strain broth into a different pot making sure you are keeping all the gelatinous pieces that formed, and scrape all the bone marrow from inside and around the bone as well.
 These pieces are extremely beneficial and healthy for consumption.
 Discard vegetables and bones.
 Use meat for a different dish.

 - Transfer bone broth to several jars or plastic containers and freeze what you won’t immediately use.
 When cooled, bone broth looks like a gel.
 Remove the layer of fat which will form on top before warming the broth up and using it for your dish (or consuming as is).
 (This particular fat doesn’t taste good at all.)

 *While some advocate longer simmer times, I make mine in about 3 hours.
 You can go as long as 12.
 However, the longer you go, the more intense the taste.
 This means longer cooking times will later require you to water down the broth before using it.

-Please also note that for both, the broth and the roast brand new shanks are used.
+Please that: if you are making broth, use a brand new shank, not the leftovers.
 (Do not use leftover bones for bone broth, or cook the broth and then try to roast it.)

 HOW TO MAKE TODAY’S VEAL SHANK ROAST